-In this paper, we describe a web server, PEPVAC (Promiscuous EPitope-based VACcine), that allows the prediction of promiscuous epitopes to five HLA I supertypes: A2 (A\0201-07, A\0209 and A\6802), A3 (A\0301, A\1101, A\3101, A\3301, A\6801 and A\6601), A24 (A\2402 and B\3801), B7 (B\0702, B\3501, B\5101-02, B\5301 and B\5401) and B15 (A\0101, B\1501\B62 and B1502).
-These supertypes were defined using a method based on the clustering of the predicted peptidebinding repertoire of MHC molecules (8).
-The combined phenotypic frequency of these supertypes is >95% for five major American ethnicities (Black, Caucasian, Hispanic, Native American and Asian).
-Thus, targeting these supertypes with epitope predictions would potentially provide a population coverage ≥95%, regardless of ethnicity.
+In this paper we describe a web server, PEPVAC, that allows the prediction of promiscuous epitopes to 5 HLA I supertypes: A2 (A0201-07, A0209, A6802), A3 (A0301, A1101, A3101,

+A3301, A6801, A6601), A24 (A2402, B3801), B7 (B0702, B3501, B5101-02, B5301, B5401), B15 (A0101, B1501_B62, B1502).
+These supertypes were defined using a method based on the clustering of the predicted peptide-binding repertoire of MHC molecules (8).
+The combined phenotypic frequency of these supertypes is greater than 95% for five major American ethnicities (Black, Caucasian, Hispanic, Native American, and Asian).
+Thus, targeting these supertypes with epitope predictions would potentially provide a population coverage ≥ 95%, regardless of ethnicity.

-Peptides binding to HLA I molecules are potential CD8+ T-cell epitopes.
-In vivo, the C-terminus of these antigenic epitopes results from the selective proteolysis of cytosolic proteins mediated by the proteasome (9).
+Peptides binding to HLA I molecules are potential CD8+ T cell epitopes.
+In vivo, the C-terminus of these antigenic epitopes result from the selective proteolysis of cytosolic proteins mediated by the proteasome (9).
 The proteasome is thus important for determining these epitopes.
-Therefore, PEP-VAC has also been implemented with an algorithm for the identification of those peptides containing a C-terminus that is likely to be the result of proteasomal cleavage.
-Finally, PEP-VAC also allows the prediction of conserved epitopes from sequences with variability masked.
-The combination of these two features serves in both refining the predictions of T-cell epitopes and limiting the number of potential epitopes.
+Therefore, PEPVAC has also been implemented with an algorithm for the identification of those peptides containing a C-terminus that is likely to be the result of proteasomal cleavage.
+Finally, PEPVAC also allows the prediction of conserved epitopes from sequences with variability masked.
+The combination of these two features serve to both, refining the predictions of T cell epitopes and limiting the number of potential epitopes.